YL618/path-planning-astar/README.md

 	* Use data structure or better method in Unity to refine the algorithm.
 	* Improve the interface especially in the part of adding walls to the scene, right now its too cumbersome
 	* Apply ML agent to the disassemble problem.
+## Following are an explanation of how the algorithm goes
+## Implement A* path finding algorithm

+There are four steps for implementing the A* algorithm in the assembly situation (see Figure 1).
+<br>First, a grid was setup to create all the available nodes in our world environment.
+Next, the heuristic (h) value of the formula was modified and marked whether each node was walkable.
+For this step, three aspects need to be taken into consideration.

+	* The Physics function in Unity detects the nodes occupied by an object on the plane.
+These nodes are assigned a high h value to mark the node as unwalkable
+	* The unoccupied nodes are then checked to see which ones will cause a collision between walls if the to-move wall is on the node.
+The number of nodes a wall occupies on either side of its center is stored, and the Physics function is used to determine if a collision occurs as the wall moves to a specific node.
+If a collision occurs at a node, the node is assigned a high h value.
+	* All the other nodes are safe to move on.
+They are assigned a low h value to mark them as walkable.